-Thanks to Kristin for suggesting Daisy as our Baby Name of the Day.
+Thanks to Kristin for suggesting our Baby Name of the Day.

-Daisies are usually white petals around a sunny yellow center.
+Daisies are usually white petals surrounding a sunny yellow center.
 Plenty of related flowers might be called daisies, and they extend the range of colors well beyond the conventional yellow-white.